 - Which soccer team you will play for, (if you play Fall soccer)

 - Which clinic date(s) you plan to attend

-Once you've selected your clinic date, we will email full classroom details and instructions on how to complete your sign-up and start your training.
-The email will also contain details and links showing how to find our AYSA referee web site, how to access your own referee account, and how to submit your referee availability for the season.
+Once you've selected your clinic date, you will need to email the date of the class you have decided on along with your personal details above.
+After we receive your information we will send an email packet that confirms your classroom times and clinic location, plus full instructions on how to complete your online sign-up and start your online training.
+The email will also contain links to our AYSA referee web site where you will learn how to create your own referee account, and how to submit your referee availability for the season.